aristek/eslint-config-aristek/README.md

 yarn add -E -D @graphql-eslint/eslint-plugin@2.4.1
 ```

-Add `aristek/graphql` to eslint config in your `package.json` file.
-This will be looks like:
+Extend from `aristek/graphql` in your eslint configuration.
+This can be looks like:

 ```json
 "eslintConfig": {